Welcome to the ultimate DIY experience – a free digital storytelling workshop!

 This is not a production class, as we only have four or five hours total to work together.
 This means you’ll be gathering materials and filming outside the workshop time.

 What about making changes after the workshop?

-There are two things to consider as you start to wrap up your digital story or geolocation audio site/map.
+There are two things to consider as you start to wrap up your digital story.
 How will you refine your project?
 Who is your audience?
 If we edit for you, your roughly edited digital story will be posted to Vimeo with a password.
 You might also use this as an opportunity to practice using video editing software – but access to software is not included in the workshop.

 To refine your project, you might look or listen a few times.
 Share it with friends or family.
 Ask them for suggestions or what wasn’t totally clear.
 You might want to replace one photo with another or change a voice-over (if you choose to have one).